OuttraZd/HOOI/README.md

 HOOI, web for fictional app.
-Technology used: HTML, CSS, SASS and methodology BEM and GIT.
+Technology used: HTML, CSS, SASS and methodology BEM.
 Time: Since August to now.